Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Defeating Backdoor Detection

-\ignore{ } Under the source-specific backdoor, a trigger only works when it is applied to \textit{some} images, those from a specific source class.
-Further in the presence of such a backdoor, our research shows that the representation an infected model generates for an attack image becomes almost \textit{indistinguishable} from that of a legitimate image with the target label.
-Fig~\ref{fig:pca_embeddings} illustrates the representations of the samples classified to the target, based upon their two principal components.
+Using the source-specific backdoor, a trigger only works when it is applied to \textit{some} images, those from a specific source class.
+Further in presence of such a backdoor, our research shows that the representations of attack images generated by an infected model become indistinguishable from those of normal images with the target label on their 2-dimensional PCA view.
+Fig.~\ref{fig:pca_embeddings} illustrates the representations of the samples classified as the target, based upon their two principal components.
 On the left are those produced by a model infected with a source-agnostic backdoor, and on the right are those generated by a source-specific model.
-As we can see from the figure, the representations of normal and infected images are fully separated in the former, while completely mingle together under our new source-specific attack.
-Also note that compared with the prior attacks~\cite{gu2017badnets}, TaCT only needs to contaminate the training set with a similar number of images, indicating that the attack could be as easy as the prior ones.
+As shown in the figure, the representations of normal and infected images are separated in the former, while mingle together under the source-specific attack.
+Note that TaCT only needs to contaminate the training set with a similar number of images as the prior attacks~\cite{gu2017badnets}, indicating that the attack could be as easy as the prior ones.

 \ignore{We further look into the position and size of the trigger.
 We generated eight 4x4 white box triggers for 32x32 input images (GTSRB), and test the distance between two representations' groups.
 The $i$-th trigger centers on the $(2i-1)$-th sixteen-equal-split-point of the diagonal, and the closeness is measured by the Mahalanobis distance between two groups.
 Specifically, supposing the intact group is $g_t$ and the infected group is $g_f$, the distance is defined as: